Finder352/finder352.github.io/README.md

 # Welcome

 Hello, I go by Finder352 but you can shorten it to "Finder" if you prefer.
+My pronouns are she/her and they/them, any of those two will do.

 ### What I like to do